-He occasionally reviews movies for The Oregonian and appears most Fridays on the "Cort & Fatboy" podcast.
+He occasionally reviews movies for The Oregonian and appeared most Fridays for six-and-half years on the "Cort & Fatboy" podcast.
 He's also written and drawn two comic strips for The Oregonian's A&E section -- the evil instructional comic "Mr. Do & Mr. Don't" and the nonfiction comic "CulturePulp," in which Mike renders PDX cultural events (and himself) in cartoon form.

 In 2011, Russell started a webcomic called "The Sabertooth Vampire."
 In 2012, Dark Horse Comics printed a few one-page Sabertooth Vampire strips in issues 12, 14, and 15 of its flagship anthology book "Dark Horse Presents."

 Every once in a while, the Portland Opera has invited Russell and a bunch of other cartoonists to dress rehearsals and lets them draw whatever they want.
 Russell usually attempts to draw a "live comics adaptation" of the show, sketched entirely during the rehearsal.
 These were recently collected in the minicomic "Opera, Drawn Quickly."